birkin/iip_provision/README.md

 This creates a directory, 'iip_provision'.

-This directory contains a directory 'resources'.
-At some point in the future you may need to replace a file in there with one of your own.
-The file: 'iip_provision/resources/iip_private_settings.sh'
+####Update the settings.

+Add a file named 'iip_private_settings.sh' at iip_provision/resources/iip_private_settings.sh

+You'll see a sample file there that you can update and rename, or just add your own.

 ####Create and provision the Vagrant Box